 Skip to content

-Generating Multiple SSH Key Pairs
+Why Create Multiple SSH Key Pairs?

 Step 1: Open a Terminal

-Open your terminal application.
-This process works on Linux, macOS, and Windows (using Git Bash or WSL).
+This guide works on Linux, macOS, or Windows (using Git Bash or WSL).
+Make sure you have an up-to-date OpenSSH client installed.

 Step 2: Generate a New SSH Key Pair